What are the biggest problems with online home listings?

 Manipulated or AI-generated photos

-But you need to watch out for pictures that look too perfect or have strange elements—like unrealistic lighting or overly symmetrical spaces.
+But you need to watch for photos that look too perfect or have strange elements such as unrealistic lighting or overly symmetrical spaces.
 If something seems off, these images may not be an accurate representation of the home, and you should hold off on scheduling a showing.

 Home removed then put back on the market

 In the “Price history” section, you can see each time a home has been listed, went under pending contract, was removed or sold.
 Seeing a home back on the market after it was under contract can be a major red flag.
-Often, this signals that something went wrong during the inspection process—such as a pest infestation, structural issues, or problems with plumbing or electrical systems.
-These are usually costly fixes that may have caused the previous buyer to walk away, and may warn you to stay away, as well.
+Often, this signals that something went wrong during the inspection process, such as pest infestation, structural issues, or problems with plumbing or electrical systems.
+These are usually costly fixes that may have caused the previous buyer to walk away and may warn you to stay away, too.

 House has clearly been flipped